LiamCahill/CahillComplimentingService/README.md

 ___
 *Recreation of project:*
 1. From docker-compose.yml, confirm the parameters you require are present.
-2. Execute the compose file, and not the creation of the container in the pane below (for IntelliJ development.)
+2. Execute the compose file, and note the creation of the container in the pane below (for IntelliJ development.)
 3. Confirm the container started successfully.
 4. Navigate to the Database tab on the right and connect to the mySQL database with the same parameters.
 5. Run any necessary DDL to build the DB schema, as needed.

+Alternatively,
+1. Start the mySQLCCSdev container manually.
+2. Run the main method.